 Please make all further enquiries directly to Friends of the Elderly and not Turn2us.

 Men and women who live in England and Wales aged 60 or over (over 50 for homeless people), with low income and with limited savings are eligible for support.
 The trust does not award grants to those living in residential care or those living in Scotland.

 Unfortunately, the charity does not award grants to those living in residential care or those living in Scotland.
 Grants are not available for care home fees, rent arrears, non-UK respite breaks or council tax payments.

 One-off grants are given for essential items such as mobility aids, clothing, basic furniture, household white goods and appliances, property repairs/adaptations and other expenses.
 A cheque will be made payable to the relevant organisation (or company providing the equipment or service).

 The charity also distributes allowances, on a monthly or twice yearly basis, to support older people on low incomes in maintaining their independence.

 On a form available from the correspondent.
-Applications should be made through a third party organisation such as social services, Citizens Advice, Age UK or another welfare agency.
+Applications should be made through a third party organisation such as social services, Citizens Advice, Age UK, Outreach worker or another welfare agency.

 The charity offers a range of care and support options for their elderly beneficiaries through their residential homes, community nursing, befriending schemes and dementia support.